andrewvalesano/ProlongedReplicationCase/README.md

 # Notes

-Raw sequence reads are available at [INSERT HERE].
+Raw sequence reads are available at the Sequence Read Archive, BioProject accession PRJNA662589.

 # Contact